 Illinois public universities purchase goods and services to support academic, research, and public service programs.
 They also purchase goods and services to support activities such as operations and maintenance, student housing, food services, and bookstore operations.
 Items purchased include scientific equipment and medical equipment, classroom and office furniture and supplies, chemicals, building construction and repair, maintenance services, and professional services.

-For descriptions of commodities and services purchases, see the categories and keywords list.
+For descriptions of commodities and services purchased, see the NIGP Codes.

 How Universities Buy

 All Illinois public universities must follow the regulations set forth by the Illinois Procurement Code.
 Each university board of trustees has approved established purchasing procedures in conformance with the Illinois Procurement Code.
 Purchasing departments are accountable to their boards of trustees and the taxpayers of Illinois.
 The university award process may be delayed up to thirty days as awards go through the state approval process.
 Expenditures must pass numerous audits (local state, and federal), and be conducted in an efficient and professional manner.

 Illinois public university purchasing departments obtain commodities, equipment, and services to support the educational mission of their university.
 They follow sound business methods consistent with the Higher Education Procurement Rules, the Illinois Procurement Code, and other applicable state and federal regulations.

 - Pre-requisition service - Obtain specification and market information about commodities, equipment, and services for campus units.
 This information helps campus units to budget funds for purchases, and to plan acquisitions so necessary goods and services are acquired in a timely manner.
 Purchasing departments locate sources of supply, conduct preliminary negotiations with suppliers, obtain price quotations, and recommend vendors.